dcunited001/dcunited001.github.io/_drafts/gravity-the-cosmos-and-physics.md

     effects that contrast relativity
     - does this say anything about the nature of space?

+### Misc Quantum

+- instead of calculating quantum (q or p), can you get a better understanding of the system by inferring the actual paths of particles through the space?
+  - instead of measuring (q or p), infer the path of the particles through space by understanding how the paths must cohere to curvature constraints to preserve Ĥ (hamiltonian)

 ### Establishment of Quantum Links in the Minds of People

 - is there a protocol for establishing a quantum connection b/w human